Trigger a Process by Email

 Select a Process

-Click on the Process you want to trigger by email.
+Click on the Process you want to set up email triggers for.

 3